Scott-D-Hodgson/How-To/_index.md

 ---
-title: "How To"
+title: "Raspberry Pi"
 date: 2022-01-22T18:30:00-04:00
 tags: []
 ---
-Assorted resources detailing how to perform the required steps to complete a task.
-Pages are in no particular order and are associated with no particular subject matter.
+Resources related to the management, setup, configuration, and usage of the Raspberry Pi.